Unicycle Buying Guide

-However, the S18 looks like something out of the future with a very modern styling and wonderful padding for the rider’s legs which locks one’s legs on to the wheel.
-When the wheel runs over rough road or goes off-road, the rider’s legs feel secure.
+However, the S18 looks like something out of the future with very modern styling and wonderful padding for the rider’s legs which locks one’s legs onto the wheel.
+When the wheel runs over a rough road or goes off-road, the rider’s legs feel secure.
 The S18 has a range of about 45 miles.

 So while both wheels will be great devices for commuting to work or cruising off-road bike trails, the V11 is a far better cruiser on smooth road surfaces and paved bike paths.
 The V11’s headlight and kickstand make it the urban commuter champion of these two fine wheels.

 The S18 is a rally sports car.
 For off-road or trick riding, the V11 simply is outclassed by this wheel.
 The rider’s legs stick like glue to the sides and the suspension’s longer travel allows the rider to pre-load the suspension and jump the wheel over obstacles.
 For agility and feel, the S18 is far superior to the V11.

 If these were motorcycles, the V11 would be a Harley Cruiser while the S18 would be a very high-end rally motorcycle.
 Which is “best” depends on what use the rider will have for the wheel.

 Q. What features should I look for when purchasing an electric unicycle?